JavFuertes/RAIL/README.md

 |----------------------------------------|----------------------------------------|
 |**Figure 6:** Laboratory hammer tests data. |**Figure 5:** Laboratory and railway Frequency response function |

 We then continue by investigating the below two stiffness distributions of multiple measurement locations and the expected stiffnesses for rail stiffness (Kr) and ballast stiffness (Kb) components of healthy railway locations.
 From observation we can deduce fitting Gumbel, Log Normal may be most suitable.
-After fitting different distribution we then evaluate there suitableness through evaluating the value 'ks_statistic' or 'sumsquare_error'; the lower the value of 'ks_statistic' and 'sumsquare_error', the better is the fit of the distributtion.
+After fitting different distribution we then evaluate there suitableness through evaluating the value 'ks_statistic' or 'sumsquare_error'; the lower the value of 'ks_statistic' and 'sumsquare_error', the better is the fit of the distribution.
 The results where the following,

 | ![Figure 6](_Alt/Figures/Graphs/KB_distribution.png) | ![Figure 7](_Alt/Figures/Graphs/KR_distribution.png) |
 |----------------------------------------|----------------------------------------|
 |**Figure 7:** Fitted distributions for ballast components stiffness. |**Figure 7:** Fitted distributions for rail components stiffness |

-**Kr Distribution**: The Kolmogorov smirnov test for the rail stiffness indicates that the Type I Gumbel disitribution indicates the best fit.
+**Kr Distribution**: The Kolmogorov Smirnov test for the rail stiffness indicates that the Type I Gumbel distribution indicates the best fit.
 By contrary through the mean square error metric we would assume the Normal distribution would be the best fit which also the case according to the the ks_statistic which can be chosen as our distribution.
-Given the characteristics of both distribution since we are interested in capturing the greatest number of sample and perhaps may forego the precission of extreme values in the tails, we will assume the **Kr** to be best represented through a Normal distribution.
+Given the characteristics of both distribution since we are interested in capturing the greatest number of sample and perhaps may forego the precision of extreme values in the tails, we will assume the **Kr** to be best represented through a Normal distribution.

-**Kb Distribution**: In this case we have an opposite scenatio as opposed to the rail stiffness the ks_statistic values suggest normal distribution as the best fit however, but in this case the mean square error suggests that the lognormal distribution would be the best distribution.
+**Kb Distribution**: In this case we have an opposite scenario as opposed to the rail stiffness the ks_statistic values suggest normal distribution as the best fit however, but in this case the mean square error suggests that the lognormal distribution would be the best distribution.
 Since we can observe the distribution  is slightly skewed to the left in this case we believe a lognormal distribution best fits the samples.

 |              | **Rail Stiffness** |                   | **Ballast Stiffness** |                   |
 |--------------|------------------------|-------------------|--------------------|-------------------|